addiscent/iplog-to-sql-table/README.md

     - iplog-file.php - a class required for ipl-to-db.php
     - iplog-database.php - a class required for ipl-to-db.php
     - iplog-example.log - a short example IP log file used for testing
-    - itst-class-diagram.png - docmentation for developers
+    - itst-class-diagram.gif - docmentation for developers
     - README.md - project description on GitHub.com
     - LICENSE - A license file describing terms of use